bernard357/green-button/README.md

 ## How to do this?

 The system has one or several physical buttons, and four different clouds.
 We selected a standard button from an European company called [bt.tn](https://bt.tn/).
 The full project, including the software, documentation and reference configuration files,  have been released as an open-source project on GitHub, so that any person can use it and contribute.
-Cisco Spark provides the interaction back-end.
-Twilio is used for SMS and phone calls.
+[Cisco Spark](https://www.ciscospark.com/) provides the interaction back-end.
+[Twilio](https://www.twilio.com) is used for SMS and phone calls.

 This project has been named 'The Green Button' by reference to the corporate color of Dimension Data, where the project was born.
+As you can expect, the deployment of the bot has been fully [orchestrated](fittings.yaml) on the [Managed Cloud Platform](http://www.dimensiondata.com/Global/Solutions/Cloud/) from Dimension Data.
+So, if you have MCP credentials, you can deploy the bot at more than 15 data centres world-wide, in 10 minutes.
+Please note that it is not required to use cloud services from Dimension Data.
+Instructions to install the bot at any Ubuntu box are also provided.

-## What do you need to run this bot?
+## What is needed to deploy a button?

 * a green button that can trigger a web link, like one of [the smart products from bt.tn](https://bt.tn/shop/) for example
 * a server to run the bot, for example a small Cloud Server at the [Managed Cloud Platform](http://www.dimensiondata.com/Global/Solutions/Cloud/) from Dimension Data